[Date changed–posted 1/5/24 (last revised 2/22/21)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish procedures for replacement of a grade in a previous course with the grade in a subsequent course.

-REVIEW: This OP will be reviewed in March of odd-numbered years by the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President by April 15.
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President.

 POLICY/PROCEDURE